City-of-Helsinki/linkedcomponents-ui/README.md

 # linkedcomponents-ui

-UI for Linked Components.
-Linked Components is a collection of software components and API endpoints that enables event management and distribution for different event providers in Finland
+UI for Linked Events.
+Linked Events is a collection of software components and API endpoints that enables event management and distribution for different event providers in Finland

 ## Development with Docker